Target’s car seat trade-in returns: How to get your free coupon - NewsBreak

 Car seats can be traded in from April 18 through April 30 at any Target store.
 Drop-off boxes will be located near guest services.

 Those trading in will receive a 20% off coupon on their Target app or Target Circle account , which can be redeemed through May 14.
-The coupon applies to new car seats, strollers, and select baby gear.Whole Foods salad dressing recalled over undeclared ingredient
+The coupon applies to new car seats, strollers, and select baby gear.Taco Bell’s first restaurants only offered 5 items, and most are no longer on the menu

 According to The Bump , those using a car seat for a child can tell if it is expired by looking for a small, white sticker somewhere on the seat with the date the seat expires.
 The website said other brands have information imprinted somewhere on the plastic shell of the seat.
 The Bump also offers information on where to find the date, listed by brand.